Nihal-Srivastava05/Nihal-Srivastava05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Deep learning on Audio
+- 🔭 I’m currently working on: Deep learning on Audio Classification
-- 🌱 I’m currently learning: Deep learning, AI and much more (P.S I love learning and keep exploring new things )
+- 🌱 I’m currently learning: Deep learning, Transfer Learning, GANs, AI and much more (P.S I love learning and keep exploring new things )
 - 👯 I’m looking to collaborate on anything Exciting & Innovating!.
 - 🤔 I’m looking for suggestion and ideas on latest technologies coming up.
-- 💬 Ask me about Technology
+- 💬 Ask me about Machine Learning and Artificial Intelligence
 - 📫 How to reach me: nihal.srivastava05@gmail.com
 - 😄 Pronouns: He/Him